westonganger/paper_trail-association_tracking/README.md

 # Usage

+Ensure that you have added `has_paper_trail` to your main model and all associated models that are to be tracked.

 To restore associations as they were at the time you must pass any of the following options to the `reify` method.

 - To restore Has-Many and Has-Many-Through associations, use option `has_many: true`